foundry-rs/starknet-foundry/docs/src/appendix/cheatcodes/store.md

 > `fn store(target: ContractAddress, storage_address: felt252, serialized_value: Span<felt252>)`

-Stores a `Span` of felts in `target` contract's storage, starting at `storage_address`.
+Stores felts from `serialized_value` in `target` contract's storage, starting at `storage_address`.

-- `target` - Address of the contract, which storage you want to modify
+- `target` - address of the contract, which storage you want to modify
-- `storage_address` - Offset of the data in the contract's storage
+- `storage_address` - offset of the data in the contract's storage
-- `serialized_value` - A sequence of felts that will be inserted starting at `storage_address`
+- `serialized_value` - a sequence of felts that will be inserted starting at `storage_address`

 In order to obtain the variable address that you'd like to write to, you need to use either: